ai-forever/SEGM-model/README.md

 The input dataset should be in COCO format.
 The `annotation.json` should have the following dictionaries:

+- `annotation["categories"]` - a list of dicts with a categories info (categotiy names and indexes).
 - `annotation["images"]` - a list of dictionaries with a description of images, each dictionary must contain fields:
   - `file_name` - name of the image file.
   - `id` for image id.